shenyaojin/fibeRIS/src/fiberis/moose/README.md

 # `fiberis.moose`

 This package provides a powerful Python interface to the MOOSE (Multiphysics Object-Oriented Simulation Environment) framework.
 It is designed to automate the entire simulation workflow, from creating complex input files programmatically to running the simulation and post-processing the results.
+You must have a valid `MOOSE` installation to use this package, as it relies on MOOSE's libraries and tools.

 ## Core Goal